CARMIN-org/CARMIN-server/carmin-server/README.md

 ## Installation

-To run the server, execute the following command from the root directory:
+To run the server, execute the following command from the `/carmin-server/cbrain` directory:
 ```
-$ pip3 install /carmin-server/cbrain
+$ pip3 install .
 $ python3 -m server
 ```